What if I’m declined for life insurance coverage?

-When applying for life insurance a lot of personal information is captured in order to assess your risk to the insurance company.
-The application process can be time consuming and you may be asked to further explain situations on your application.
+When you apply for life insurance, a lot of personal information is captured in order to assess your risk to the insurance company.
 There are some health conditions or personal habits and hobbies that might make you a higher risk applicant.

 What to do if you’ve been denied life insurance: